 I'm Elizabeth Hutchinson.
 I am an Associate Professor of art history and I teach in the American Studies and First Year Seminar programs, too.
 My writing and teaching has focused a lot on the representation and inclusion of members of non-dominant groups in American art, and developing ways to think about culture's relationship to the settler state.
 I have been active in promoting the growth of Native American studies classes on campus since I got here in 2001, and I also teach a course about Harlem.
 Through my work as chair of the First Year Seminar program from 2012-2016 and my service on the Faculty Diversity and Development Committee (FDD) during the same years, I got involved in conversations about inclusive pedagogy.
 My time on FDD has come to an end, but I wanted to continue to help move the Barnard community's work toward becoming more truly inclusive forward and I was very excited when the invitation came to join the Council.
-One of the things that makes me confident in the Council's potential is the fact that it is bringing people from across the campus--staff, students, administrators and faculty--to the same table.
+One of the things that makes me confident in the Council's potential is the fact that it is bringing people from across the campus—staff, students, administrators and faculty—to the same table.
 I look forward to seeing our community-building efforts take shape.

-My name is Nikki Chambers, and I've worked as an Admissions Counselor for the past four years here at Barnard.
+My name is Nikki Chambers, and I've worked as an Admissions Counselor for the past five years here at Barnard.
 My commitment to diversity and inclusion in higher education truly began after I served in the Teach for America corps and witnessed the inequities within our K-12 system first-hand.
 After my teaching experience, I have made a commitment to understand further those inequities looked like in higher education.
 As a master's student at Teacher's College, I have been able to take relevant coursework like Social Justice in Higher Education and Purposes and Policies in Higher Education which has helped to further my knowledge and commitment to diversity, inclusion, and social justice in higher education.
-I'm most excited to work with my colleagues on the Council on Diversity and Inclusion on ways to implement educational programming and learning opportunities to educate current students, staff, and faculty on social justice issues within our community.
+I'm most excited to work with my colleagues on the Council on Diversity, Equity, and Inclusion on ways to implement educational programming and learning opportunities to educate current students, staff, and faculty on social justice issues within our community.
 We all know diversity and inclusion makes us better citizens of the world, and it is my hope that with our initiatives we can make Barnard a more transformative space in which all of us can engage, learn, and grow.

 My name is Claire Tse.
-My passion for being on Barnard’s Council on Diversity and Inclusion reflects my career which has focused on the value of diversity & inclusion to strive for social justice; hearing all voices, then making meaningful actions.
+My passion for being on Barnard’s Council on Diversity, Equity, and Inclusion reflects my career which has focused on the value of diversity & inclusion to strive for social justice; hearing all voices, then making meaningful actions.
 Co-authoring The SOLVE Communication Method ™ book reflects how I facilitate intersectional dialogues to encourage modifying leadership behaviors where people feel who they are matters, and what they do matters.
 With 15 years in the corporate world, starting as Mobil Oil's first Asian American Marketing Representative in 1978, I learned, and now share, how to navigate cultures of sameness and difference.
 I feel both inclusion and engagement are essential for Barnard to survive and thrive.

 Hello, I am Jyoti Menon, and am President of the Alumnae Association of Barnard College and Barnard Trustee.
 In my world outside of Barnard, I work in digital payments at Citi where I lead the management and strategy our US Third Party Wallet (ex: Apple Pay) portfolio.
 Working in financial services and tech, I see first hand how important diversity is and I want to make sure that our community is one where diversity is discussed, appreciated, and expanded.
 I want to make sure we are educating students with different backgrounds and providing them with different perspectives to make them future leaders in any path they choose.

 I am Linda Sweet.
 I am a partner in Management Consultants for the Arts where I specialize in executive search for museums and other cultural institutions.
 Because I work to help people get hired, I have had a long interest in assuring diversity in the work place.
 I am very proud of how many women I have placed in leadership positions even when museums were slow to hire women.
 I have been an active member of the Barnard Alumnae Association and I am now a trustee of the College where I am Co-chair of the Committee on Academic Affairs and a member of the Governance Committee.
-I am also a member of the Council on Diversity and Inclusion.
+I am also a member of the Council on Diversity, Equity, and Inclusion.
 I majored in Art History at Barnard and began my career as an educator at the Brooklyn Museum and then became Dean of the Department of Public Education at the Museum of Fine Arts, Boston.
 I have taught art history and museum education at the Fashion Institute of Technology, Bank Street College and Leslie College and now I’m a docent at the Whitney Museum of American Art and at the Rubin Museum of Himalayan Art.